margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Open Windows ##
-Open windows, open to the air with the fresh paint on the wall drying and the sun shining through.
+Open windows, open to both the air with the fresh paint on the wall drying and the sun shining through.

 <br>

 ## Old Farm Road ##
-An old farm road with a fence that goes up for miles, mailboxes, and rusted wire.
+An old farm road sits still with a fence that goes up for miles, mailboxes, and rusted wire.

 <br>

 ## Rivers ##
-Rivers, forward coarse, rivers in the United States.
+River with forward coarse move in the United States.

 <br>